Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 There are safer implementations, but these are predominantly used to detect issues during development rather than to add additional protections to deployment.
 One such implementation is [Valgrind](https://valgrind.org/), whose default tool "memcheck" detects out-of-bounds reads and writes to memory on the heap, as well as uninitialized reads, use-after-free errors, and memory leaks.
 Valgrind achieves these safety constraints at a significant performance cost.
 Many different implementations such as GCC, LLVM and MSVS offer various tools for detecting and diagnosing UB.
 Several static analyzers also exist to alleviate this problem.

-Users can also write their own memory tracking shims to detect small out-of-bounds writes, double frees, memory consumption and memory leaks, using macros:
+Users can also write their own memory tracking shims to detect small out-of-bounds writes, double frees, memory consumption and memory leaks, using

 #define malloc (n ) my_debug_mem_malloc (n , __FILE__ , __LINE__ ) /* Replaces malloc. */